casangi/casadocs/docs/tasks/task_feather2.rst

    The output image will have an identical resolution to the high resolution image.

+   The application requires that beam information be present in the image metadata.
+Should the beam information be known but absent from the metadata, it can be added via task **imhead** using mode='put' or via tool method **image.setrestoringbeam()**.

+   Should absolute scaling be necessary for the flux densities of the two images to be equal, this should be addressed prior to running **feather2**.
+One can use task **immath** or tool method **image.imagecalc()** to scale the pixel values in an image.

    ..
         If *lowpassfiltersd* is set to True, then spatial frequencies not sampled by the single dish will be omitted.
 In this case, the Fourier Transform of the